With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreParham Doctors Hospital Adult Mental Health Php is a mental health clinic in Henrico County, VA, located at 7702 East Parham Road, Mob 3 Suite 205-a, 23294.
+Learn MoreParham Doctors Hospital Adult Mental Health Php is a mental health facility in Henrico County, VA, located at 7702 East Parham Road, Mob 3 Suite 205-a, 23294.
 Parham Doctors Hospital Adult Mental Health Php provides partial hospitalization/day treatment.
-Parham Doctors Hospital Adult Mental Health Php offers activity therapy, trauma therapy and group therapy to seniors 65 or older, adults and young adults.
+Parham Doctors Hospital Adult Mental Health Php provides trauma therapy, group therapy and activity therapy to young adults, seniors 65 or older and adults.
 Parham Doctors Hospital Adult Mental Health Php also supports people requiring dual diagnosis treatment.
-Additional services offered at Parham Doctors Hospital Adult Mental Health Php include suicide prevention services, case management and chronic disease/illness management.
+Some other services available at Parham Doctors Hospital Adult Mental Health Php include case management, suicide prevention services and illness management and recovery.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.